awreed/sim_and_bf_toy/README.md

 Install requirements with

-conda create --name <env> --file requirements.txt
+conda env create -f environ.yml

 sim_and_bf.ipynb has example of simulating waveforms and beamforming